danlentz/cl-ctrie/readme.md

   BITMAP of the resulting CNODE will remain unchanged from the original, and no physical reordering of nodes within the storage vector will occur

+_[method]_           `REFRESH  ((SNODE SNODE) GEN)`

+> An SNODE represents a LEAF storage cell and does not require
+    any coordination with generational descriptors, and so is simply returned as-is.

+_[method]_           `REFRESH  ((INODE INODE) GEN)`

+> Generate a replacement for inode that continues to reference the
+    same MAIN-NODE as before, but otherwise contains the new generational descriptor GEN, and a new REF substructure initialized with freshly generated metadata, unconditionally discarding the old.
+    Note that the refresh of an inode is not transitive to the nodes contained in the portion of the CTRIE that it references.
+I.e., the process does not eagerly descend and propagate until needed, eliminating the overhead incurred by full traversals which, in many situations, turn out to be not even necessary.

+_[method]_           `REFRESH  ((CNODE CNODE) GEN)`

+> Return a new cnode structure identical to CNODE, but with any
+    arcs that are INODES refreshed to generational descriptor GEN

 _[generic-function]_ `REFRESH  (PLACE GEN)`